Executive Summary

 6. Information

-It is not the dollar value of these things but rather the actual quantities consumed.
+Again, it is not the dollar value of these things but rather the actual quantities needed.

 Wastes

-What do we do with everything left over after we have consumed the list above?
+What do we do with everything left over from our consumption?
 Solid, liquid and gaseous wastes tend to accumulate in landfills, go into the air or settle into the soil and watershed.
 Our proposal is zero waste.
 Waste products are potential raw material for economic development.
 Nature waste nothing.

 Community